-Figure 5.
-Front and rear situational awareness camera views

 Visitor screening and camera technologies onboard the system respect the highest industry standards in data privacy and cybersecurity for venues and their guests.
 Communication and connectivity technologies rely on a fully hardened, built-in Wi-Fi system that does not require connection to the venue’s own network to operate.
 Visual alerts, including images of the person alarming the system, are set to automatically clear as soon as they are resolved by security teams.